richardcrng/richard.ng/_garden/My Digital Garden (Home).md

 You should also check out some digital gardens that have inspired me:
 - [[Andy Matuschak|Andy Matuschak]]'s [[Andy Matuschak's Working Notes|Working Notes]]
 - [[Maggie Appleton|Maggie Appleton]]'s [[Maggie Appleton's Digital Garden|Digital Garden]]

+If you want to know how I produce this digital garden, check out [[My digital garden workflow|this note]].